 - Tactile: For some kids, certain textures are viewed as a legitimate threat by their brain.
 This carries over into food texture preferences.

 - Olfactory: The sense of smell is EXTREMELY important to the eating experience.
-If a child is extra sensitive to smells, they might not be able to stand be in the same room as dinner, nonetheless sitting at the table consuming it.
+If a child is extra sensitive to smells, they might not be able to stand being in the same room as dinner, much less sitting at the table consuming it.
 (Remember that first trimester of pregnancy and have some mercy on your child.)